wp-plugins/si-contact-form/readme.txt

 == Changelog ==

+= 3.1.7.2 =
+- (19 Jan 2013) fix a parse error when akismet is enabled.
+- fix error whenthe  form is called from PHP shortcode method.
+- display a more helpful error when checkbox is not configured properly.

 = 3.1.7.1 =
 - (18 Jan 2013) - fix a few critical errors such as "illegal characters in POST", Notice: Undefined index si-contact-form.php on line 1016, and users cannot send the form a 2nd time.